SteveEckardt/NeetCode/README.md

 - My solutions to NeetCode problems (sometimes elegant, sometimes over-engineered, always honest)
 - Occasional comments and rants about why a problem made me question my life choices
 - Code in whatever language I’m feeling brave enough to use that day.
+But let's not kid ourselves most of it will be in Java.

 ## Disclaimer